Equivariant infinite loop space theory, the space level story: Preliminaries

 \subsection{Preliminaries about $G$-spaces and Hopf $G$-spaces}

-We let $\sU$ be the category of compactly generated spaces weak Hausdorf spaces, let $\sU_*$ be the category of based spaces, and let $\sT$ be its subcategory of nondegenerately based spaces.
-We let $G\sU$, $G\sU_*$ and $G\sT$ be the categories of $G$-spaces, based $G$-spaces, and nondegenerately based $G$-spaces, with left action by $G$; $G$ acts trivially on basepoints.
+We repeat that we assume that $G$ is finite until \autoref{general}.
+We let $\sU$ be the category of compactly generated weak Hausdorf spaces, let $\sU_{\ast}$ be the category of based spaces in $\sU$, and let $\sT$ be its subcategory of nondegenerately based spaces.
+We let $G\sU$, $G\sU_{\ast}$ and $G\sT$ be the categories of $G$-spaces, based $G$-spaces, and nondegenerately based $G$-spaces, with left action by $G$; basepoints of $G$-spaces are fixed by $G$.
 Maps in these categories are $G$-maps.
-We write $G\sT(X,Y)$ for the based space of based $G$-maps $X\rtarr Y$, with basepoint the trivial map.

-We let $\sT_G$ be the category whose objects are the nondegenerately based $G$-spaces, but in contrast to $G\sT$, whose morphisms are all based maps, not just the $G$-maps.
-Then $G$ acts on maps by conjugation: for a map $f\colon X\rtarr Y$, $(gf)(x)=g\cdot f(g^{-1}\cdot x)$.
-We write $\sT_G(X,Y)$ for the based $G$-space of based maps $X\rtarr Y$, with $G$ acting by conjugation.
-Thus $\sT_G(X,Y)$ is a $G$-space with fixed point space $G\sT(X,Y)$.
-We can view $\sT_G$ as a $G$-category such that $G$ acts trivially on objects, and then $G\sT$ can be viewed as the fixed point category of $\sT_G$.
-In our treatment of the Segal machine, we will also need to consider the full subcategories $G\sW \subset G\sT$ and $\sW_G\subset \sT_G$ of based $G$-CW complexes.\footnote{For our purposes, we need not restrict to essentially small full subcategories.}
+While $G\sU_{\ast}$ is convenient for formal arguments, $G\sT$ is required when questions of homotopy type are at issue, and we shall focus on that category.
+In our treatment of the Segal machine, we will also need to consider the full subcategory $G\sW \subset G\sT$ of based finite $G$-CW complexes.

 Properties of $G$-spaces are very often defined by passage to fixed point spaces.
 For example, a $G$-space $X$ is said to be $G$-connected if $X^H$ is (path) connected for all $H\subset G$.

 \begin{defn} Let $f\colon K\rtarr L$ be a map of $G$-spaces.
 We say that $f$ is a {\em weak $G$-equivalence} if $f^H\colon K^H\rtarr L^H$ is a weak equivalence for all $H\subset G$.
 A family of subgroups of $G$ is a set of subgroups closed under subconjugacy.
 For a family $\bF$ of subgroups of $G$, we say that $f$ is a {\em weak $\bF$-equivalence} if $f$ is a weak $H$-equivalence for all $H\in \bF$.
 We often omit the word weak, taking it to be understood throughout. \end{defn}